topch1k/evm-events-indexer/README.md

 - With such an improvement, after parsing the configuration, several indexers could be instantiated, each with its own event type and consumer implementation.
 - This would allow the system to index and process various event types in parallel, each with custom logic for handling and storing events.

+### Finality and Reorgs
+- For listening to only finalized blocks the according block number alias `finalized` can be used.
+Example can be found in `examples/example_config.yaml`
+- Logs that were removed because of reorgs have specific flag `removed` and just skipped from storing in db.

 ### Event Structures
 ### Database Layer